 Specialist Psychological Support Campaign

-Lack of long-term specialist psychological support for victims of the contaminated blood scandal is putting lives at risk, The Haemophilia Society believes.
+We believe that a lack of long-term specialist psychological support for victims of the contaminated blood scandal is putting lives at risk.

-That’s why we’re campaigning to get easily accessible, long-term, specialist mental health support for victims of the contaminated blood scandal and their families.
+That’s why we’ve been campaigning to get easily accessible, long-term, specialist mental health support for victims of the contaminated blood scandal and their families since the start of the Infected Blood Inquiry.

 - a specialist government-funded UK-wide psychological support service easily accessible to anyone infected by contaminated blood or blood products and their families